KangGu96/Adv_decoder/README.md

 # Adversarial Decoder
 This is the official repository for PETS 2023 paper "Towards Sentence Level Inference Attack Against Pre-trained Language Models"
+The goal is to let you train a decoder, which can invert embeddings and test its performances.

 # Dependencies